microsoft/vscode-docs/docs/remote/containers.md

     > 3. The first time the Selfhost Remote Extensions starts, you may be prompted to paste in a GitHub access token so that it can download and auto-update private versions of the extensions.
 You only need to give "Repo" scope to this token.
     > 4. Reload / restart VS Code Insiders.

-The extension supports two primary operating models.
-One is to use a container as your [full-time development environment](#creating-configuration-files-for-existing-projects) while the other is to [attach to a running container](#attaching-to-running-containers) for targeted use.
+The extension supports two primary operating models: you can use a container as your [full-time development environment](#creating-configuration-files-for-existing-projects) or you can [attach to a running container](#attaching-to-running-containers) for targeted use.
 We will cover how to use a container as your full-time development environment first.

 ### Quick start: Try a dev container